QuimRobres/modul2-project-games/README.md

 Homepage :  button for signup, button for login and search bar.

-Homepage when user is Signedup: button for logout and button for profile.
+Homepage when user is signed up: button for logout and button for profile.

-Display results: a general view of all the games searched by different criterion (alphabetical, time duration, etc.), and also ordered by different criterion.
+Display results: a general view of all the games searched by different criteria (alphabetical, time duration, etc.), and also ordered by different criteria.

 Game details: show the information of the game you clicked on.